Lithium127/DPCompile/readme.md

 ## Contributing
 Thus far this project has been managed by a single person, however this project is free for anyone to make changes to or improve.

+Potentual updates:
+- replace vector class with named tuple and set of functions to operate
+- - use static caching to store function constants via expensive functions

+- - limit number of hashs that occur each loop